Life-Saving Surgeries prior to birth...

 The Brianna Marie Foundation works with the guidance of Dr. Ruben Quintero and Dr. Eftichia Kontopoulos and other partnering organizations that focus on fetal health and fetal therapies.

-Dr. Rubén Quintero is the past director of the Jackson Fetal Therapy Institute and the Division of Maternal-Fetal Medicine at the University of Miami Miller School of Medicine/Jackson Memorial Medical Center.
-He is widely known for developing the field of operative fetoscopy to treat birth defects in utero using minimally invasive techniques.
+Drs.
+Quintero and Kontopoulos are widely known for developing the field of operative fetoscopy to treat birth defects in utero using minimally invasive techniques.
 He pioneered the selective laser surgery technique to treat twin-to-twin transfusion syndrome (TTTS) and proposed the staging classification of TTTS that is used worldwide.
 Dr. Quintero, board-certified in obstetrics and gynecology and maternal-fetal medicine, is one of a few physicians who performs laser surgery to correct the syndrome.
 He has also developed the surgical techniques to treat in utero amniotic bands, congenital diaphragmatic hernias, fetal tumors and other fetal and placental disorders.

-Dr. Eftichia V. Kontopoulos is a maternal-fetal medicine specialist and fetal surgeon and director of the Division of Obstetrical Ultrasound at the University of Miami Miller School of Medicine.
-She is board-certified in obstetrics and gynecology and maternal-fetal medicine.
+Dr. Eftichia V. Kontopoulos is a maternal-fetal medicine specialist and is board-certified in obstetrics and gynecology and maternal-fetal medicine.
 Dr. Kontopoulos is the author of numerous scientific articles and has co-authored chapters on the topic of fetal therapy and twin-to-twin transfusion syndrome.

 Brianna was the first baby diagnosed with Fetal Hydrops to receive a device known as an intraluminal tracheal occlusion (developed by Dr. Ruben Quintero and designed for babies diagnosed with diaphragmatic hernias) to promote lung growth.